ARCLabUNO/arclabwebsite/content/authors/russellcoprich/_index.md

   - Grad Students
 ---

 Naya Russell-Coprich is a Doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
-Her research interests include XX, XX, and XX.
-XXXXX.
+Her research interests include evaluation, theory development, police-community relations, and juvenile delinquency.
+She earned her bachelor's and master's degrees in Criminal Justice and Criminology from the University of Northern Colorado, where she was a Ronald E. McNair Scholar and received the Dean's Citation of Excellence for her master's thesis.
+Her academic expertise lies in mixed-methods research, with a primary focus on qualitative approaches to understanding complex issues within the criminal justice system.

+She is passionate about bridging the gap between police officers and communities, understanding crime and victimization from a theoretical standpoint, and advancing the field of criminal justice through innovative and unique interest topics.
+Her work asims to contribute to evidence-based practices that promote equity, safety, and stronger community relationships.

+Currently, she is working with the Nebraska Center for Justice Research, conducting an evaluation of Nebraska Department of Correctional Services clinical and non-clinical programs.